sokoow/kube-desktop/README.md

 ## How do I start ?

-If you're a happy owner of a Xenial derivative of a Linux distro, clone the repo, and just do ```./install-kubeadm.sh```
+If you're a happy owner of a Xenial derivative of a Linux distro, clone the repo, and just do ```./install-kubeadm.sh``` - this will install basic one-node kubeadm cluster and needed prerequisites.

+To install full CI stack, fire up ```./deploy-ci-stack.sh``` afterwards and then do ```cat /etc/hosts``` to see what apps are available.
+For more details go to each app dir.

 To launch semi-working version of Firefox on kube, go to apps directory.